 This amazing four-star hotel is nestled at the heart of the district.
 It offers easy access throughout Venice and is close to great bars, restaurants, galleries and museums.
 It boasts air-conditioned room with modern amenities.
 All this combined makes it our pick for where to stay in Castello.View on Booking.com View on HotelsCombined View on View on Agoda

 San Polo has the distinction of being one of the oldest, liveliest and most heavily touristed neighbourhoods in the city.
-Located in central Venice, this district is well connected to San Marco and the city’s top tourist attractions.
+Located in central Venice, this district is well connected to San Marco and the city’s top tourist attractions you want to add to your Venice itinerary.
 It is teeming with history and culture and is home to a great selection of incredible restaurants and cafes.

 This downtown district also gets our vote for where to stay in Venice for families.
 Not only is it close to the city’s most famous landmarks and attractions, but it boasts a great selection of artisan shops, churches and museums that are perfect for travellers of all ages.